mjpclab/goNixArgParser/README.md

 ### `groupSeps`
 `groupSeps` is the separator to split "Arg Groups".
 Can be customized when initializing an OptionSet.

+### `undefFlagPrefixes`
+If an argument is not a flag, and begin with one of the `undefFlagPrefixes`, treat it as an undefined flag.
+Otherwise treat this argument as previous flag's value or rests value.

 ## Option struct
 `Option` represents an individual option.
 Some initial parameter: